pingcap/docs-cn/v2.1/how-to/maintain/tidb-binlog.md

 -V
     Outputs the binlogctl version information
 -cmd string
-    the command mode, including "generate_meta", "pumps", "drainers", "update-pump" ,"update-drainer", "pause-pump", "pause-drainer", "offline-pump", and "offline-drainer"
+    the command mode, including "generate_meta" (deprecated), "pumps", "drainers", "update-pump" ,"update-drainer", "pause-pump", "pause-drainer", "offline-pump", and "offline-drainer"
 -data-dir string
-    the file path where the checkpoint file of Drainer is stored ("binlog_position" by default) -node-id string
+    the file path where the checkpoint file of Drainer is stored ("binlog_position" by default) (deprecated) -node-id string
     ID of Pump or Drainer
 -pd-urls string